dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 .. highlight:: text

-Buildfarm is a set of hosts where you can build Solaris packages.
-You can connect Intel and SPARC and build a set of packages with one shell command.

   If you prefer a video tutorial instead of a written document, there is a `packaging video tutorial`_ available.
-It covers all the steps from a fresh Solaris 10 install to a built package.
+It covers a subset of this document, starting from a fresh Solaris 10 install and ends with a built package.
 It takes about 2-3h to complete.

+A buildfarm is a set of hosts where you can build Solaris packages.
+You can connect Intel and SPARC hosts together to build a set of packages with one shell command.

+There is a few separate parts which you can set up (in no particular order):

+* mgar (builds packages)
+* checkpkg (checks packages for errors)
+* web app (for browsing package metadata and manipulating catalogs)
+* catalog generation (to generate your own catalogs)
+* signing daemon (to automatically add GPG signatures to your catalogs)
+* platforms (multi-architecture builds, e.g. intel+sparc)
+* additional software: Solaris Studio compiler, Java, etc.

 Prerequisites
 -------------